FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 This process is done by a brute-force strategy, performing sequential dry runs until no errors are returned.
 This method identifies the number of Output Variables required to process the transaction.

 However, this can significantly delay the transaction processing.
-Therefore it is **highly recommended** to manually add the correct number of Output Variables before submitting the transaction.
+Therefore, it is **highly recommended** to manually add the correct number of Output Variables before submitting the transaction.